Did you know that almost half of all cyberattacks are directed towards small and medium-sized businesses?

 Here are 4 of the most serious cyber threats to your business.

 People are often the weakest link when it comes to business cybersecurity.
-When internal employees click on links in phishing emails, download corrupted documents, or click on links that have malware, they put the cybersecurity of your business at risk.
+When internal employees click on links in phishing emails, download corrupted documents, or click on links that have malware; they put your business’s cybersecurity at risk.

 Educating employees on proper web safety and cyber risks is the best way to prevent these risks.